 Other (Items Not in Any Other Area)

 Fees

-Attendance at the CVSA meeting allows

-the state to participate in committees,

-exchange information with other states,

-interact with FMCSA staff, and bring back

-CVSA Spring information and training to enable Ohio's

-program to stay up-to-date and consistent

-with CVSA OOS criteria and Federal

-requirements as well as work toward

-uniform

-Attendance at the CVSA meeting allows

-the state to participate in committees,

-exchange information with other states,

-interact with FMCSA staff, and bring back
+CVSA Spring Attendance at the CVSA meeting allows the state to participate in committees, exchange information with other states, interact with FMCSA staff, and bring back

-CVSA Fall information and training to enable Ohio's

-program to stay up-to-date and consistent

-with CVSA OOS criteria and Federal

-requirements as well as work toward

-uniform

-Attendance at the annual conference

-provides a unique opportunity for the

-hazmat community to present concerns

-and perspectives about enforcement of

-regulations.
-The information sharing and

-problem solving that takes place at the

-conference, coupled with hands-on

-COHMED training and in-depth education, is critical

-COTTIVIED to building cooperation among

-stakeholders.
-The COHMED Conference is

-an unparalleled opportunity to network,

-build better working relationships, learn

-the latest trends and techniques, and

-provide input into future changes and

-regulations

-NAIC competitors receive training on the

-latest commercial motor vehicle safety

-trends, technologies, standards and

-inspection procedures while sharing

-insights, ideas, techniques and experiences

-NAIC with other inspectors.
-Those who attend

-bring back information, materials, and

-training to the state so it can be

-implemented, used and shared with other

-staff.
-The Midwest Council on State

-Governments Radioactive transportation

-MCSG Radioactive Trans Mtg. meetings allow states from throughout

-the region to meet and discuss issues

-related to the transportation of

-radioactive materials.

-Equipment Maintenance

-I 1

-This fee is used to ensure that Radioactive

-Rad Equipment Calibration detection and monitoring equipment is

-calibrated on a regular basis to ensure it is

-performing correctly.

-Memberships

-The Commercial Vehicle Safety Alliance

-(CVSA) is a nonprofit association comprised

-of local, state, provincial, territorial and

-federal commercial motor vehicle safety

-officials and industry representatives.
-The

-Alliance aims to achieve uniformity,

-compatibility and reciprocity of

-CVSA commercial motor vehicle inspections and

-enforcement by certified inspectors

-dedicated to driver and vehicle safety.
-Its

-mission is to improve commercial motor

-vehicle safety and uniformity throughout

-the U.S., Canada and Mexico by providing

-guidance and education to enforcement,

-industry and policy makers.

-This fee allows the PUCO to gain access to

-the statewide Multi Agency Radio

-Communications (MARCs) system and

-MARCs Radio Fee (\$20/Month) allows for communication by and between

-PUCO staff and their supervisors and can

-also be used to communicate with other

-state agencies that use the system.

-Health Monitoring

-This cost is to conduct required annual

-HMIS 2 Annual Physicals physicals of staff that are engaged in the

-Titing 27 amada Tityoncans inspection of vehicles and/or facilities

-where hazardous materials are present.

-ITD Maintenance PUCO

-This software used by field personnel to

-determine locations and distances as well

-as directions and routes used by motor

-Prophecy Software License carriers and their drivers.
-It is primarily

-used to determine driver log/HOS related

-violations.
-Periodically the software

-licenses must be renewed.
+information and training to enable Ohio's program to stay up-to-date and consistent with CVSA OOS criteria and Federal requirements as well as work toward uniform CVSA Fall Attendance at the CVSA meeting allows the state to participate in committees, exchange information with other states, interact with FMCSA staff, and bring back information and training to enable Ohio's program to stay up-to-date and consistent with CVSA OOS criteria and Federal requirements as well as work toward uniform COHMED Attendance at the annual conference provides a unique opportunity for the hazmat community to present concerns and perspectives about enforcement of regulations.
+The information sharing and problem solving that takes place at the conference, coupled with hands-on training and in-depth education, is critical to building cooperation among stakeholders.
+The COHMED Conference is an unparalleled opportunity to network, build better working relationships, learn the latest trends and techniques, and provide input into future changes and regulations NAIC NAIC competitors receive training on the latest commercial motor vehicle safety trends, technologies, standards and inspection procedures while sharing insights, ideas, techniques and experiences with other inspectors.
+Those who attend bring back information, materials, and training to the state so it can be implemented, used and shared with other staff.
+MCSG Radioactive Trans Mtg.
+The Midwest Council on State Governments Radioactive transportation meetings allow states from throughout the region to meet and discuss issues related to the transportation of radioactive materials.
+Equipment Maintenance Rad Equipment Calibration This fee is used to ensure that Radioactive detection and monitoring equipment is calibrated on a regular basis to ensure it is performing correctly.
+Memberships CVSA The Commercial Vehicle Safety Alliance (CVSA) is a nonprofit association comprised of local, state, provincial, territorial and federal commercial motor vehicle safety officials and industry representatives.
+The Alliance aims to achieve uniformity, compatibility and reciprocity of commercial motor vehicle inspections and enforcement by certified inspectors dedicated to driver and vehicle safety.
+Its mission is to improve commercial motor vehicle safety and uniformity throughout the U.S., Canada and Mexico by providing guidance and education to enforcement, industry and policy makers.
+MARCs Radio Fee (\$20/Month) This fee allows the PUCO to gain access to the statewide Multi Agency Radio Communications (MARCs) system and allows for communication by and between PUCO staff and their supervisors and can also be used to communicate with other state agencies that use the system.
+Health Monitoring HMIS 2 Annual Physicals This cost is to conduct required annual physicals of staff that are engaged in the inspection of vehicles and/or facilities where hazardous materials are present.
+ITD Maintenance PUCO Prophecy Software License This software used by field personnel to determine locations and distances as well as directions and routes used by motor carriers and their drivers.
+It is primarily used to determine driver log/HOS related violations.
+Periodically the software licenses must be renewed.

-9 - Comprehensive Spending Plan
+Part 4 Section 9 - Comprehensive Spending Plan

-The comprehensive spending plan is auto-populated from all line items in the tables and is in read-only format.
+The Comprehensive Spending Plan is auto-populated from all line items in the tables and is in read-only format.
+Changes to the Comprehensive Spending Plan will only be reflected by updating the individual budget category table(s).

-ESTIMATED Fiscal Year Funding Amounts for MCSAP 85% Federal 15% State Total Estimated Share Share Funding Total \$9,398,801.00 \$1,658,612.00 \$11,057,413.0
+ESTIMATED Fiscal Year Funding Amounts for MCSAP 85% Federal Share 15% State Share Total Estimated Funding Total \$10,082,069.00 \$1,777,793.00 \$11,859,862.00